WTFAcademy/WTF-Ethers/en/README.md

 ![](./img/logo_ethers.jpeg)

 # WTF Ethers

-We are currently relearning ethers.js to consolidate our understanding of the details and create a "WTF Ethers Tutorials" for beginners.
-We will update the guide with 1-3 Chapters every week.
+I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.

 This is the sister tutorial to the [WTF Solidity Tutorials](https://github.com/AmazingAng/WTFSolidity), proudly produced by the [WTF Academy](https://wtf.academy) community.